PowerShell/DscResources/GettingStartedWithGitHub.md

 cd <path to cloned repository>      # This is the path to your cloned repository.
-I.e. cd C:\Source\xActiveDirectory git checkout dev                    # Checkout (move) to your local dev branch. git fetch origin dev                # Get all changes from origin/dev (and branch information). git branch -u origin/dev            # If not already tracking the origin base branch, this will make sure. _This sets the tracking (upstream) branch._ git rebase origin/dev               # Rebase changes from origin/dev into your local dev branch.
+I.e. cd C:\Source\xActiveDirectory git checkout dev                    # Checkout (move) to your local dev branch. git fetch origin dev                # Get all changes from origin/dev (and branch information). git rebase origin/dev               # Rebase changes from origin/dev into your local dev branch.
 ```
 **NOTE!
-You can get merge conflicts that needs to be resolved before you continue with the next step of rebasing your working branch.
+You can get merge conflicts that need to be resolved before you continue with the next step of rebasing your working branch.
 Search for the word 'CONFLICT' in the output.
 See step 3 to learn how to resolve the merge conflicts.**

 Force push to your fork dev branch to your forked repository. _Make sure all conflicts are resolved before running this command._
 ```